 Tell your doctor if you are breast-feeding or plan to breast-feed.

-It is recommended that you do not breast-feed while taking Lyrica, as it is not known whether it passes into breast milk.
+is unknown.
+It is recommended that you do not breast-feed while taking Lyrica.

 Taking other medicines